 2. Avoid over speeding or try to catch other bikes

-3. Avoid low gear riding for long hours, it heats up engine
+3. Avoid low gear riding for long hours, it heats up the engine

 Overheating your engine is the last thing that you will want on a bike trip to Ladakh.
-Make sure you do not ride in low gears for very long time.
-In case some stretch is very punishing and bike needs a low gear ride only, please take a break every 4-5 KMs or 25-30 minutes just to let engine cool down a bit.
-You will come to know your engine is hot in case bike is rapidly decelerating or it is not accelerating properly.
+Make sure you do not ride in low gear for a very long time.
+In case some stretch is very punishing, and the bike needs a low gear ride only, please take a break every 4-5 KMs or 25-30 minutes just to let the engine cool down a bit.
+You will come to know your engine is hot in case the bike is rapidly decelerating or it is not accelerating properly.

-Keep in mind that engine heat up does not necessarily means end of your dream trip.
-You just have to make sure when you notice it, you stop by for some break of an hour or so to let it cool down.
+Keep in mind that engine heat up does not necessarily mean the end of your dream trip.
+You have to make sure when you notice it; you stop by for some break of an hour or so to let it cool down.

 4. Maintain or take care of your bike or scooty before and on the trip

 Keep a tab on the noise coming out of chain or sprockets.
 The dust/slush stretches over the bike chain can make them noisy and may cause issues.
-It is better in case you find your bike chain or sprockets are making noise, just pull on the side and lubricate the chain/sprockets with oil or grease.
-This will ensure its longevity.
+It is better in case you find your bike chain or sprockets are making noise, pull on the side, and lubricate the chain/sprockets with oil or grease.
+This lubrication will ensure its longevity.

 5. Carry enough spares to keep you out of trouble

-You must always carry enough spares for your bike on a trip to Ladakh because it is possible that you find the mechanic but he may not have the spare your bike need.
+You must always carry enough spares for your bike on a trip to Ladakh because you may find the mechanic, but he may not have the spare your bike need.
 Having a spare part handy can keep you out of deep trouble easily.
-At a bare minimum, you should be carrying a clutch cable, accelerator cable, couple of headlight bulbs, a spark plug, brake cable, adhesives like m-seal, fevi-quick, elfy, coolant, puncture repair kit, etc..
-For comprehensive list you may refer: List of things to Carry on a bike trip to Himalayas
+At a bare minimum, you should be carrying a clutch cable, accelerator cable, couple of headlight bulbs, a spark plug, brake cable, adhesives like m-seal, Fevi-quick, Elfy, coolant, puncture repair kit, etc..

 6. Avoid shortcuts on the mountains as it can mean catastrophic